Dear Faith and Interfaith Partners,

 How can the members of my faith community access mental health or addiction support?
 If we are temporarily closing our building and suspending our services to practice social distancing, what support can our congregation give to the recovery programs we host?

-Find a virtual addiction recovery group here or here.
+Find a virtual addiction recovery group through the Southeastern Pennsylvania Intergroup Association of Alcoholics Anonymous or Unity Recovery.

 My congregation needs volunteers to continue a food pantry program we run.
 My congregation includes members who would like to volunteer during this crisis.
 What should we do?